forkforkdog/echidna-coverage/readme.md

 - -h, --help: Show help message
 - -c, --contract: filter by contract name matching.
 This accepts either a contract name or an array of contracts such as: `-c "[contractA.sol, contractB.sol]"` or `-c contractA.sol`
 - -cm, --condensed-mode: condensed mode only returning the % covered per file
-- -af, -all-function: show all functions coverage, default to trimm off view and pure functions
+- -af, -all-function: show all functions coverage, default to trimm off view and pure functions.
+Default false

 ## Output Example